BranMik/Project-Euler/README.md

   - So instead of storing counters for milions of diferent sums, we only need to store counters for numbers up to max K, which is 50 here.
 - **Bottom line, instead of storing billions of subsets which would be unfeasable, or counters for billions of sums, we only need to store maximum 50 counters.**
 - Each new *a<sub>th</sub>* number added to form subsets(their sums) is *a<sup>a</sup>*.
 By the same rule as before, we only need the mod K of that number.
 But to get the modulo you have to calculate the number first.
-There are optimized methods of calculating power using memoization, which do not require exponent amount of multiplications, but require log<sub>2</sub>(exponent) + 1 number of multiplications.
-	So to calculate 5<sup>32</sup> we do not need 32 but 6 multiplications.
-These techniques are already included in language compiler, but not their combination with modulus operation in each step, which increases number of mathematical operations, but reduces complexity of multiplication and thus increases speed for larger numbers.
+There is an optimized algorithm for calculating power using memoization, which do not require exponent amount of multiplications, but require log<sub>2</sub>(exponent) + 1 number of multiplications.
+It's called "exponentiation by squaring" algorithm.
+So to calculate 5<sup>32</sup> with it we do not need 32 but 6 multiplications.
+This algorithm is already included in language compiler by default for pow function, but not its combination with modulus operation in each step, which increases number of mathematical operations, but reduces complexity of multiplication and thus increases speed for larger numbers.
+So called "**modular exponentiation**".
   - More importantly, as we transform each new added number into a modulus of K, if we keep track of those values (a<sup>a</sup> mods), **repeating**
 	**pattern can be noticed**, for some K values larger, for some small.
 For instance, pattern for K = 21 is size 43, for K = 47 pattern is size 2163. **So once we locate the pattern, calculating powers and mods for new numbers is unnecessary, we can just repeatedly cycle numbers in a pattern.**
-    And considering that max N could be huge (10<sup>400</sup>) that's a good and necessary optimization for better results.
+    And considering that max N could be huge (10<sup>400</sup>) that's a good optimization for better results.
 - All that considering, number of iterations can still be huge and have to be counted somehow so a BigInteger implementation should be used in some places for larger tests to end up correct.
 I haven't done this yet as I still haven't reached the required timing performance for some smaller tests that don't require BigIntegers.

 Some comments regarding code:

+- **I also included shorter version without pattern-searching because it is more concise and easier to understand though less performant.**

 - **Why 2d array for sum counts?** As values in array of sum counts (sumsCounter) have to be updated from that same array but different index in each iteration, if only one array would be used that would invalidate the array and result in incorrect values.